Procedures for Contracting for Professional Services

 - A purchase requisition form completed by the requisitioner and appropriate approvals obtained.

-- For all Independent Contractors and Contractors regardless of the total value, we request that you complete a "Sole Source Justification" form.
+- For all Independent Contractors and Contractors regardless of the total value, we request that you complete the following

 Please consider the target audience of this form is not likely to understand industry specific terms or, abbreviations.
 Please be as comprehensive as possible about your selection.

-- All contractors will fill out a Contractor Agreement Form and Procurement will be happy to take the lead on this.
+- All contractors will be required to agree to the terms and conditions within the Independent Contractor / Contractor Contract and Procurement will be happy to take the lead on this.